Bignonia

 Bignonia is a genus of flowering plants in the family Bignoniaceae.
 Its genus and family were named after Jean-Paul Bignon by his protégé Joseph Pitton de Tournefort in 1694, and the genus was established as part of modern botanical nomenclature in 1753 by Carl Linnaeus.
-Species have been recorded from the southern USA, Central to most of South America.
+Species have been recorded in a range extending from southern USA and Mexico to most of South America.